yahyademirbas/aa-clone/README.md

 -You should make 14 successful moves to finish the game.

 -Every time you press spacebar, you hear a note.
-These are the first 14 notes of "Bach's Violin Partita No.3 in E major - Preludio".
+These are the first 14 notes of "Bach's Violin Partita No.3 in E major - Preludio" IN CHIPTUNE!!

 -Also every time you make a succesful move, Rotator's color will change gradually to the color of the pink pins.